 15. A Sling

-If you have an accident-prone member of your family, you may find yourself in need of a sling at some point.
-If you don’t have anything else, you can fold the receiving blanket up to make a temporary sling until you can get the accident victim to medical treatment.
+If you have an accident-prone family member, you may find yourself in need of a sling at some point.
+If you don’t have anything else, you can fold a receiving blanket up to make a temporary sling until you can get the accident victim to medical treatment.

 17. Prop It Up